Sukya1/Assignment_Remake/README.md

 # Common Errors and fixes
     1. add justify-content-end to the class to move things to the complete right of the screen
     2. <hr> is used for underlines
+    3. vw is for view width so it fits every screen
+    4. Use z-index when layering items so the program know which element to prioritize or how to layer them atop each other
+    5. if background-color causes white overlay when layering (especially when layering on header icons eg.toggler), change the cackground color to transparent

 # Contributions (I may have messed this up fixed if i matched you to the wrong file)
     1. Get Hired Page - Mozen